 But it got me thinking about the correct and appropriate use of the term sport psychologist (or performance psychologist or just psychologist).
-Some people may not be aware that the term is protected.
-What this means is is against the law to use it without approval.
-There are pros and cons of this.
+Many people may not be aware that the term is protected.
+What this means is it is against the law to use it without approval.
+There are pros and cons to this.
 The biggest benefit is it allows consumers to know very quickly that their psychologist has had to prove their abilities.
 This is not the case with unregulated, unprotected titles such as mental skills coach, performance coach etc. The challenge is educating the public about this very notion.
-We have improved in this regard over the last ten years but there is still huge amounts of awareness work to be done.
+We have improved in this regard over the last ten years but there is still huge amounts of “awareness work” to be done.

 There are two disadvantages of the protected title ‘sport psychologist’.
 The first is the stigma of the word psychologist.
 I have written more about this in the past.
-The second con is that many of the rules of continued registration are created by psychologists that are very different to us.
+The second con is that many of the rules of continued registration are created by psychologists very different from us.
 By different I mean their work and our work only vaguely overlap.
-I sometime liken us to different types of chef.
-Yes, a sushi chef and an Italian chef both produce food but the processes they use are very, very different.
-Getting a sushi chef to create some ravioli from scratch is like a asking many traditional psychologists to help athletes and coaches to help with mental aspects of sport only.
+I sometimes liken us to different types of chefs.
+Yes, a sushi chef and an Italian chef both produce food, but their processes are very different.
+Getting a sushi chef to create some ravioli from scratch is like asking many traditional psychologists to help athletes and coaches with only their counselling skills at their disposal.

 Friday 9th October 2020

-Oops, bit of a break since my last entry.
+Oops, a bit of a break since my last entry.
 Why?
-Small break around New South Wales with the family.
+I took a small break around New South Wales with the family.
 Yet another upside to Covid.
 We are all being forced to get to know our local areas more.
-Would I have visited places like Mudgee, Tamworth and Coffs Harbour it it weren’t for The Corona Virus?
+Would I have visited places like Mudgee, Tamworth and Coffs Harbour if it weren’t for The Corona Virus?

 My ability to switch off from work is still a work in progress.
 But I am better than I was.
 What certainly helps is being in a place different from where you normally work.
 There really is no substitute to waking up in a place you have never been before.

-Back and work now and the main aim of the next few weeks is helping the 11th and probably final member of our team settle in.
-Charlotte is our first non Australian based sport psychologist having just got back to New Zealand.
-A former elite water polo player, clinical psychologists and in a time zone better suited to those in the USA – we are super existed to have her on board.
+Back to work now and the main aim of the next few weeks is the latest member of our team settle in.
+Charlotte is our first non-Australian based sport psychologist having just got back to New Zealand.
+A former elite water polo player, clinical psychologists and in a time zone better suited to those in the USA – we are super excited to have her on board.